The main treatments for post-traumatic stress disorder (PTSD) are talking therapies and medicine.

 It's sometimes recommended because 2 in every 3 people who develop problems after a traumatic experience get better within a few weeks without treatment.

 If active monitoring is recommended, you should have a follow-up appointment within 1 month.

-If you have PTSD that requires treatment, psychological therapies are usually recommended first.
+If you have PTSD that requires treatment, talking therapies are usually recommended first.

-A combination of a psychological therapy and medicine may be recommended if you have severe or persistent PTSD.
+A combination of a talking therapy and medicine may be recommended if you have severe or persistent PTSD.

-A GP can refer you to an NHS psychological therapies service (IAPT) or, in some cases, a specialist clinic.
+A GP can refer you to an NHS talking therapies service or, in some cases, a specialist clinic.

-There are 3 main types of psychological therapies used to treat people with PTSD.
+There are 3 main types of talking therapies used to treat people with PTSD.

 Cognitive behavioural therapy (CBT)

 Cognitive behavioural therapy (CBT) is a type of talking therapy that aims to help you manage problems by changing how you think and act.

 Trauma-focused CBT uses a range of psychological techniques to help you come to terms with the traumatic event.